Sargunan1213/SafeZone-React-App/README.md

   ```
   * Expected output: newly added donation document
 * DELETE /users/:id
-  * Delete a user from the database, requires authentication (logged in as Admin)
+  * Delete a user from the database, requires authentication/cookie (logged in as Admin)
   * Expected output: the deleted user document
 * GET /users/homeowners
-  * Get all homeowners, requires to be logged in as Admin
+  * Get all homeowners, requires to be logged in as Admin/cookie
   * Expected output: all users where type: "Homeowner"
 * GET /users/frontliners
   * Get all frontliners
   * Expected output: all users where type: "Customer"
 * GET /users/home
-  * Get all homes if not logged in, get all user's home if logged in as homeowner
+  * Get all homes if not logged in, get all user's home if logged in as homeowner (needs cookie)
 * POST /users/home
   * Add a new home to the Home database
-  * Requires to be logged in as a homeowner, requires connect-multiparty and FormData
+  * Requires to be logged in as a homeowner/cookie, requires connect-multiparty and FormData
   * Expects input (as FormData):
   ```
   {